SemenSimon/Renderer/README.md

 # What is this?
-As a hobby project, I wanted to try my hand at creating a simplified 3D rendering pipeline, so I used some tools from the Win32 API to create a blank window on which I could edit pixel colors.
+*Note:* I am no longer working on this project; I made a better renderer [here](https://github.com/ebajec/general-visualizer) As a hobby project, I wanted to try my hand at creating a simplified 3D rendering pipeline, so I used some tools from the Win32 API to create a blank window on which I could edit pixel colors.
 From scratch, I developed the tools required for everything here, from some linear algebra stuff to the functions for drawing 2D shapes.

-I made a better one with OpenGL.
 # Examples
 Each of these executables is an old build.
 To move the camera, use WASD + SPACE/SHIFT.
 Please note that these are not stable in any way, shape, or form, so be prepared for potential weirdness.